Bacterial cell structure: Gram-positive cell wall

-The gram-negative cell wall
+Gram-negative cell wall

-Gram-negative cell walls are much thinner than the gram-positive cell walls, and they contain a second plasma membrane superficial to their thin peptidoglycan layer, in turn adjacent to the cytoplasmic membrane.
-Gram-negative bacteria are stained as pink colour.
+Gram-negative cell walls are much thinner than the Gram-positive cell walls, and they contain a second plasma membrane superficial to their thin peptidoglycan layer, in turn adjacent to the cytoplasmic membrane.
+Gram-negative bacteria stain as pink in the Gram stain.
 The chemical structure of the outer membrane's lipopolysaccharide is often unique to specific bacterial sub-species and is responsible for many of the antigenic properties of these strains.